-The Tyne and Wear Pension Fund24, part of the Local Government Pension Scheme, is administered by South Tyneside Council.
+The Tyne and Wear Pension Fund, part of the Local Government Pension Scheme, is administered by South Tyneside Council.
 This is a funded, defined benefit final salary scheme, meaning that the Council and employees pay contributions into the fund calculated at a level estimated to balance the liabilities with investment assets:

-- The liabilities of the Tyne and Wear Pension Fund attributable to the Council are included in the Balance Sheet on an actuarial basis using the projected unit method i.e. an assessment of the future payments that will be made in relation to retirement benefits earned to date by employees, based on assumptions about mortality rates and employee turnover rates, and projections of future earnings for current employees. - Liabilities are discounted to their value at current prices, using a discount rate. - The assets of the pension fund attributable to the Council are included in the Balance Sheet at their fair value: - securities current bid price or professional estimate - property market value
+- The liabilities of the Tyne and Wear Pension Fund attributable to the Council are included in the Balance Sheet on an actuarial basis using the projected unit method i.e. an assessment of the future payments that will be made in relation to retirement benefits earned to date by employees, based on assumptions about mortality rates and employee turnover rates, and projections of future earnings for current employees. - Liabilities are discounted to their value at current prices, using a discount rate. - The assets of the pension fund attributable to the Council are included in the Balance Sheet at their fair value (securities at current bid price or professional estimate and property at market value)

-The change in the net pension liability is analysed into the following components:
+The change in the net pension liability is analysed into service cost (comprising current service cost, past service cost and net interest on the net defined benefit liability / asset), re-measurements (comprising return on plan assets and actuarial gains / losses) and contributions paid to the Fund.

-- Service cost comprising:

-- current service cost 0

-- past service cost

-- net interest on the net defined benefit liability / asset

-- Re-measurements comprising:

-- o return on plan assets

-- actuarial gains and losses

-- Contributions paid to the pension fund

 In relation to retirement benefits, statutory provisions require the General Fund to be charged with the amount payable by the Council to the pension fund or directly to pensioners in the year, not the amount calculated according to the relevant accounting standards.
-In the Movement in Reserves
+In the Movement in Reserves Statement, this means that there are transfers to and from the Pensions Reserve to remove the notional debits and credits for retirement benefits and replace them with debits for the cash paid to the pension fund and pensioners and any such amounts payable but unpaid at the year-end.
+The negative balance that arises on the Pensions Reserve thereby measures the beneficial impact to the General Fund of being required to account for retirement benefits on the basis of cash flows rather than as benefits are earned by employees.